 There are no rules for waiting periods for Extras cover.
 This means that a health fund can make you wait as long as they believe is appropriate before providing cover for specific types of treatments.
 You need to know the waiting period before you buy so you don’t end up signing up for a policy that you can’t use when you need it.

 How Do Pre-Existing Conditions Affect Waiting Periods?

-If you have a pre-existing medical condition when you buy hospital cover for the first time; buy cover after a gap in coverage; or upgrade cover, then your insurer does not have to pay for treatment related to your pre-existing condition for a period of 12-months.
+If you have a pre-existing medical condition when you buy hospital cover for the first time; buy cover after a gap in cover; or upgrade cover, then your health fund does not have to pay for treatment related to your pre-existing condition for a period of 12-months.

-Your health insurer will appoint a medical practitioner to consider whether a medical problem you have should be considered a pre-existing condition.
-Your doctor does not get to make this determination, although the insurer?s practitioner will speak to your doctor.
-It can take time for a determination to be made on whether a condition is pre-existing so you should seek approval for hospital care as early as possible so a determination on coverage can be made.
+Your health fund will consider whether a medical problem you have should be considered a pre-existing condition.
+Your doctor does not get to make this determination, although the health fund will speak to your doctor.
+It can take time for a determination to be made on whether a condition is pre-existing so you should seek approval for hospital care as early as possible so a determination on cover can be made.

-A condition is defined as pre-existing if you have symptoms of it within the six months before signing up for insurance or if a doctor would have found it on an external exam prior to the purchase of the insurance policy.
+A condition is defined as pre-existing if you have symptoms within six months of buying cover.
 There is no requirement that the condition actually have been diagnosed before your purchase of insurance for it to be considered a pre-existing ailment that triggers a waiting period.

 How many Australians have a disability